Outreach

 Each June: Campers Explore Biology!

-Arctic ecology teacher workshop: As part of our collaborative grant with Barbara Hug, Feng Sheng Hu, Jonathan Greenberg, and Bo Li, Barbara and graduate students organized and led a 3-day teacher workshop.
+Barbara Hug, Feng Sheng Hu, Jonathan Greenberg, and Bo Li worked collaboratively with graduate students to organize and led a 3-day teacher workshop.
 Classroom modules addressing Next Generation Science Standards were developed based on our research approaches (e.g., upcoming Fernandez et al. paper on using genetics to reconstruct species histories).
-Topics and activities draw on the fields of genomics, phylogeography, ecosystem ecology, species distribution modeling, and statistics and focus on how plants are responding to global change.
+Topics and activities draw on the fields of genomics, phylogeography, ecosystem ecology, species distribution modeling, and statistics.
+Using all of these, they focus on how plants are responding to global change.

 Integrative Biology IB546: Amplify the Signal: